swirlai/swirl-search/docs/User-Guide.md

         ],
 ```

+Swirl Release 3.2 includes a new RequireQueryStringInTitleResultProcessor.
+This processor may be installed after the MappingResultProcessor.
+It drops result items that don't include the user's query in the title.
+It is recommended for use with noisy services like LinkedIn via Google PSE.

 ## Authentication & Credentials

 The `credentials` property stores any required authentication information for the SearchProvider.
 The supported types are as follows: